Ashok Todi: Lux Industries Limited

 Todi took over as the chairman of the company on 1 October 2007.
-By a quirk of fate, this was exactly the time when he became embroiled in the murder case.
+By a quirk of fate, this was exactly the time when he became embroiled in a murder case.

-Awards

-Under Todi's leadership, Lux Industries Limited received the star export house award.
-In 2013, Lux was awarded Asia's Most Promising Brand and Master Brand 2013.

-Murder case
+Controversy

 In September 2007, Todi became embroiled in a controversy regarding the death of Rizwanur Rahman, who was allegedly in a relationship with Todi's daughter, and by some accounts is said to have been secretly married to her.
 The case remains under investigation as of 2021.

-In India, it is not uncommon to see business families indulge in unscrupulous acts to further their business and personal interests.
-For example, Mahesh Goenka, who is the son-in-law of Surajmal Jalan, the promoter of Linc Pens, was accused of conducting the biggest GST Fraud in Singapore in 2009.
-Apparently, the Jalan family not only helped him escape from Singapore but also made him a shareholder in their retail arm, Linc Retail and helped him illegally occupy a senior citizen's property with the aim of extorting money from the senior citizen.